adisnuhic/design-patterns/README.md

 # Design patterns

-### These are design patterns that ar most commonly used
+### These are design patterns that are most commonly used